Meauma13/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. Script 11-directories_permissions adds execute permissions to subdirectories of the current directory

 13. Script 12-directory_permissions initializes a directory with 751 permissions

+14. Script 13-change_group changes the group owner to school